greenfieldsys/SecurID/README.md

 * SYSLOG from RSA to Graylog

+Configure syslog on RSA to send to local Syslog.

+SSH into RSA Appliance and edit /etc/syslog-ng/syslog-ng.conf

+destination logserver { udp("xxx.xxx.xxx.xxx" port(xxx) time-zone(-00:00)); };

+This will send the syslog information, using UTC as the timezone of the graylog server.

+Then restart the service  /etc/init.d/syslog restart

 *** Have to provide information regarding the sylog configuraiton regarding time and syslog-ng.

 ## Screenshots